- The Fiscal

 - What You

-The tax gap is the difference between taxes owed and taxes paid on time, and the Internal Revenue Service (IRS) estimates that it averaged $441 billion per year between 2011 and 2013.
+The tax gap is the difference between taxes owed and taxes paid on time, and the Internal Revenue Service (IRS) projected that it averaged $645 billion per year between 2020 and 2021.
 Estimating the tax gap is a useful way to gauge the level of noncompliance with federal tax obligations and to inform the IRS’s formulation of tax administration strategies.
 While policy gridlock and a lack of leadership in Washington has made it difficult to make progress on our debt challenges, the magnitude of the tax gap suggests a path through improved tax administration for the federal government to collect additional revenues to narrow the budget deficit.

 The tax gap is the difference between the total amount of taxes that are estimated to be owed and the amount actually collected on time.
-In their most recent analysis, the IRS reported that the tax gap averaged $441 billion per year between 2011 and 2013, or about 16 percent of total taxes due.
+The IRS projects that the gross tax gap in 2020 was $601 billion, although the agency estimates that $63 billion of that amount will eventually be paid, resulting in a net tax gap of $539 billion.
+For 2021, the IRS projects a gross tax gap of $688 billion and a net amount of $625 billion.
 Individual income taxes made up the largest share of unpaid taxes, followed by employment and corporate income taxes.

-According to the Congressional Budget Office (CBO), most of the unpaid taxes (80 percent) resulted from taxpayers underreporting their income or overstating credits, deductions, or other adjustments.
+According to the IRS, most of the unpaid taxes (80 percent) resulted from taxpayers underreporting their income or overstating credits, deductions, or other adjustments.
 The remainder of the gap stems from underpaying taxes or not filing a return.

 The size of the tax gap is affected by factors including whether the IRS can verify reported incomes, the complexity of the tax code, and the agency’s operating budget.